hundeo:

 Characteristics

-The Tosa has a very cool, almost condescending aura.
-Males should have a height of 60 centimeters.
-Bitches, on the other hand, should not have less than 55 centimeters.
-With the weight of proud 50 to 70 kilograms, it is a very large and muscular dog.
-Thus, he demands a lot of strength from his master.
+Males should have a height at the withers of 60 centimeters.
+Females should not be smaller than 55 centimetres.
+With a weight of a proud 50 to 70 kilograms, the Tosa is a very large and muscular dog.
+This places high demands on its owner.

-The coat of the Tosa Inu is hard, short and dense.
-Recognized coat colors are apricot, red, fawn, black and brindle.
-Discreet markings on the chest and paws are permitted.
+The coat of the Tosa is hard, short and dense.
+The recognized coat colors are apricot, red, fawn, black and brindle.
+Subtle markings on the chest and paws are permitted.
 Fearful, shy or aggressive dogs are excluded from breeding.

-Unknown to strangers, the Tosa neutral repellent.
-However, the dog can be petted by strangers without any problems.
-If he likes someone, then this friendship lasts a lifetime.
-He comes alone to get his petting.
+The Tosa is neutrally reserved towards strangers.
+However, it is easily stroked by strangers.
+If he likes someone, this friendship lasts a lifetime.
+He comes alone to be petted.

-The Tosa is good-natured, fond of children and Facing people.
-However, the dog is not always compatible with other four-legged friends.
-He tends to dominance behavior.
-The dog is self-confident and calm, but always wide awake.
+The Tosa is good-natured, loves children and loves people.
+However, it is not always compatible with other four-legged friends.
+It tends to show dominance behavior.
+The dog is self-confident and calm, but always alert.
 The Tosa is a real stubborn dog.

-As with all other breeds, the Education of the Tosa Inus start as early as possible.
-Consistency is especially important.
-The dog should be shown exactly what he is allowed to do and what not.
-Shouting is of no use, you should bring an unmistakable authority.
-Therefore, especially children should not be left unsupervised with the dog.
+As with all other breeds, training the Tosa should begin as early as possible.
+Consistency is particularly important.
+The dog must be shown exactly what it is allowed to do and what it is not allowed to do.
+Shouting is useless, you have to radiate unmistakable authority.
+For this reason, children in particular should not be left unsupervised with the dog.

 Coat care: